Brendan Ford

 Brendan Ford is a television and repertory actor who has appeared in an episode of the science fiction show Babylon 5, among other shows.
 He has played the lead on the Los Angeles stage in Brendan Behan's Hostage, Ibsen's A Doll's House, Break of Day, Camelot, and Ernest in Love.

+Ford played Captain Kendrick in the CBS soap opera television series Days of Our Lives.
+He is from Los Angeles, California.